Locations:

 How is glioblastoma managed or treated?

-Unfortunately, there isn’t a cure for GBM.
-Treatments focus on removing or shrinking the tumor to reduce symptoms.
+Unfortunately, there isn’t a cure for glioblastoma.
+Treatments focus on removing or shrinking the tumor to reduce symptoms, extend your life and improve the quality of your life.

 The first step is surgery to remove the tumor (craniotomy), followed by radiation and chemotherapy.
-If surgery isn’t an option due to your health or the tumor location, radiation and chemotherapy can control the tumor.
+If surgery isn’t an option due to your health or the tumor location, your cancer care team may suggest radiation and chemotherapy to try to manage the tumor.

-• Radiation therapy: Radiation therapy uses S-rays to damage cancer cells so they can’t grow.
+• Radiation therapy: Radiation therapy uses X-rays to damage cancer cells so they can’t grow.
 You may need as many as 30 daily radiation treatments over six weeks.

 • Stereotactic radiosurgery: Gamma knife radiosurgery is a type of advanced radiation therapy.
-(Despite the name, it is not a surgical procedure.)
-Highly focused X-ray beams precisely target the tumor, limiting damage to healthy tissue.
+(Despite the name, it’s not a surgical procedure.)
+Highly focused energy beams precisely target the tumor, limiting damage to healthy tissue.
 Providers occasionally use this technique when GBM grows after receiving initial IMRT.

 • Chemotherapy: Chemotherapy medication circulates in your blood to kill cancer cells.
 You may receive chemotherapy at the same time as radiation therapy as well as after radiation therapy is completed.